HaimFC/TSSCI_Project/README.md

 Remember to download all the scripts and icons folder, store them both on the same folder.

 Make sure that the scripts are in the same folder with :

-	videos folder - the folder where the videos are store.
+	videos folder - the folder where the videos are stored.
 	TSSCI folder - where the final TSSCI image will be stored. frames folder - where the frames of each video will be stored. animation folder - this it the folder where the mediaPlayer will store animation files.